csgillespie/efficientR/README.md

 The text and code for the forthcoming O'Reilly book: [Efficient R programming](https://csgillespie.github.io/efficientR/).
 Pull requests and general comments are welcome.

-For details on how to build this book, please see the [introductory](https://csgillespie.github.io/efficientR/) chapter.
+For details on how to build this book, please see the [Appendix](https://csgillespie.github.io/efficientR/building-the-book-from-source.html).